 ClickUp Features: Custom Fields and Subtasks

-Setting up milestone dates versus a final publication date is also a challenge, especially when using most project management tools.
+Setting up milestone dates versus a final publication date is also a challenge, especially when using most marketing project management tools.
 The best way to do that in ClickUp is with custom fields.

 How do custom fields work in ClickUp?